In this article, I'm going to cover the steps you need to know if you want to submit your custom element to Visual Composer Hub.

 php ci/phpcs.phar --standard=ci/ruleset.xml logoSuperTest

-This command will output any errors with description and location in file.
+This command will output any errors with description and location in the file.

 Note: Again, we encourage you to use this approach only in uttermost cases.